andredmelo/andreDmelo/README.md

 <h2> I’m a Developer, Multimedia Specialist, I.T.
 Expert-Generalist and Content Manager.</h2>

-I started my career in 2001 (yes, not a typo) building websites, video, 3D, print and other multimedia solutions through my studio and also working for companies.<br/>
+Over the past 20+ years I've worked in various areas of development and design, building products and solutions for different industries (film, education, architecture, art, events, construction and more).
+Now focused on web development and some digital design, my main skills include coding JavaScript (mainly React and React Native), HTML and CSS, some UI/UX design (with particular fervor for IxD), motion design, image and video editing.
+For 10 years I had a small studio (Manguekyo Studio) where I developed and deployed 10+ websites, interactive DVDs, edited video and designed print solutions for various types of industries.
-I then ventured into the film industry to do project development, manage and fine-tune image, audio, video assets and edit short pieces.
+I then ventured into the film industry to do project development, manage technical operations, organize and fine-tune media libraries, and edit short pieces.

-As a developer I have more experience in Front-End development building websites.
-I particularly like to create interfaces and interactivity.
-Although I'm also interested in developing my Back-End skills.

 <!--
 I've accumulated a vast experience with a multitude of computer technologies and varied multimedia content creation and management.
 Multi-faceted skills include strong organizational, time and resource management.